tg21/python-on-pails/README.md

 ### TODOs

- - Add easy express links feature(Now added)
+ - Add easy express links feature (DONE).
  - Add a GUI for to start and manage server
  - package for pypi
  - Easy TLS encryption
  - Make things like cookies and $_SERVER kind of thing available
- - find and better name and logo for this project.
+ - find and better name and logo for this project(LOGO done and love project name so not gonna change it now).
- - Make server understand inline python code from html files.
+ - Make server understand inline python code from html files (DONE).

 License
 ----